| Sign Language: Enhancing

 combinations of oral and manual teachings that helped in the enhanced development

-- The third and final case
+of language.
+The third and final case

 was from a study done by Holmes and Holmes in 1980.
 They studied a young boy